Sharpen the Focus

 Cross-Functional Roles This Stage

-Set and communicate institutional priorities, allocate resources, and create the space for honest reflection.
+Senior Leaders set and communicate institutional priorities, allocate resources, and create the space for honest reflection.
 Clear commitments to transformation reinforce the importance of alignment and focus.

-Facilitate cross-unit collaboration, guide data interpretation, and help translate reflection into shared plans and concrete goals.
+Mid-Level Leaders facilitate cross-unit collaboration, guide data interpretation, and help translate reflection into shared plans and concrete goals.

-Provide disaggregated data, surface institution-wide patterns, and support evidence-informed decision making through tools, analysis, and facilitation.
+Core Staff (IR, IT, Strategic Planning) provide disaggregated data, surface institution-wide patterns, and support evidence-informed decision making through tools, analysis, and facilitation.

-Bring critical insight into how policies, practices, and systems show up in the classroom.
+Faculty bring critical insight into how policies, practices, and systems show up in the classroom.
 Help define the ideal student experience and ensure priorities reflect what students encounter in the classroom.

-Offer direct insight into students’ lived experiences and pain points.
+Frontline Staff offer direct insight into students’ lived experiences and pain points.
 Help assess how institutional systems are working—or not—at the ground level, their alignment to broader transformation goals, and what’s needed to support change on the ground.